 Lonely elders long to spend some time with their family members.
 Even if it’s just a chat on the phone or a Sunday afternoon visit.
-Unfortunately though, if the family lives in another city, it is hard to make that wish come true.
+Unfortunately, if the family lives in another city, making that wish come true is hard.

 I can understand this because my grandmother felt this way for 15 years after my grandfather passed.

 That’s why I came up with a few gift ideas that I think will cheer up any lonely elder.
 Many of these gifts will help seniors and the elderly pass the time, communicate with loved ones, or make them feel safer in general.

 Here are our top gifts to cheer up lonely seniors.

 Looking for a special gift for a lonely elderly person in your life?
 Look no further than Wonderbly’s personalized books!

 These books are filled with delightful stories, unique characters, and beautiful illustrations that will capture the imagination of your loved one.
 With Wonderbly, you can create a custom book that will be truly one-of-a-kind.